vierlan/cafe-POS/src/main/scala/CafeInstructions.md

 *(HINT: Check out the `java.time` library).*

 During happy hour, loyalty cards do not apply to discounted drink purchases but will still work with food items.

+### Does this mean that the Drinks card will not be usable at all and discountcard will applydiscounts on Food only?

 ### Extension 4 - Bill Enhancements
 Add additional details to the produced bill: